wicnmys/mate-security-hw/DEVELOPMENT.md

 1. **No actual database:** Agent generates SQL but doesn't execute
 2. **Validation is heuristic:** Regex-based, not a full SQL parser
 3. **Single retrieval strategy:** Only semantic (keyword available but not wired to CLI yet)
+4. **Hardcoded Anthropic provider:** Agent imports and uses `Claude` class directly from `agno.models.anthropic`, making it inflexible for switching providers (e.g., OpenAI, local models).
+Should use dynamic provider selection based on model string.

 ### Questions/Decisions Pending
 - [ ] Should we add baseline agent (keyword retrieval) as CLI option?